 However, as the price of the virtual currency soars, opponents have been quick to highlight the damage it does.
-This is as a result of the amounts of energy needed to “mine” it.
+This is a result of the amount of energy needed to “mine” it.
 According to these groups of people, the huge energy consumption that is involved damages both the environment and human health.
 There’s also research proving these points.

 Bitcoin Mining and Energy Consumption